CamilaJaviera91/postgres-clothing-store-database/README.md

 ## <u>Connection</u>

-1. In this case we are going to use DBeaver, so the first thing that we are gong to do is create a new connection.
+1. In this case, we are going to use DBeaver, so the first thing we need to do is create a new connection.
-- As is shown in the picture we need:
+- As shown in the picture, we need to configure the following settings:
     - **<u>Host</u>:** localhost
     - **<u>Database</u>:** postgres
     - **<u>Port</u>:** 5432